-They force you to do things you don’t want to do
+They force or pressure you to do things you don’t want to do

 In a toxic situation, the other person will make you do things that you’re not comfortable with, even if you’ve made your feelings clear.
 If someone forces you to do something sexually, this is sexual coercion, which is a form of sexual assault.